verto-health/astral-accessibility/README.md

 ![Astral Accessibility](docs/astral.png)

+# Astral is in alpha
+Astral is currently in an alpha phase.
+You can use it today with much of its feature set implemented, but it's a few features shy, along with some general polishing away from a 1.x release.

+# Overview
 Astral Accessibility is an open source accessibility widget that can be easily embedded to any website.
 It provides a set of accessibility features that can be used by people with accessibility needs to improve their experience on the web.
 Read why we started this project [here](blue.verto.health/advancing-accessibility-with-astral/).